thindil/steamsky/bin/doc/MODDING.md

 ### General informations
 - Open file *mobs.dat* in *data/mobs* directory or create new file with *dat* extension in that directory (example: *mymobs.dat*).
-- Each value in goal data structure must be one line length.
-- File must end with `[]`.
-- First entry in file *mobs.dat* is player character.

 ### Mob data structure
+- Each mobile starts with tag `mobile`.
-- Each ship start from `[` symbol.
-Any value between `[` and `]` is a index (it can be number or text) and must be unique.
+- Attribute `index` is is a mobile index (it can be number or text) and must be unique.
+At this moment this value is used to set crew on ships.
-- Skills: List of separated by `, ` (comma and space) names of skills (from *game.dat* from *data* directory) which selected mob known.
-- SkillsLevels: List of levels of skills which selected mob known, separated by `, ` (comma and space).
-Skill level can be constant value or range from minimum value to max value, separated by `..` (double dots).
-Must be that same amount as for Skills entry.
-- Attributes: List of levels of mobile attributes, separated by `, ` (comma and space).
-Can be constant value or range from minimum value to max value, separated by `..` (double dots).
-- Order: Current ship order of selected mob.
-Possible values are: Pilot, Engineer, Gunner, Repair, Craft, Upgrading, Talk, Heal, Clean, Rest, Defend, Boarding.
+- Attribute "order": current ship order of selected mob.
+Possible values are:
+  Pilot, Engineer, Gunner, Repair, Craft, Upgrading, Talk, Heal, Clean, Rest, Defend, Boarding.
+- Tag `skill` define skill of mobile.
+Attribute `name` is name of skill (from *game.dat* from *data* directory).
+If mobile should have constant level of skill, add attribute `level` with level of selected skill.
+If mobile should have random level of skill, add attribute `minlevel` with minimum level of skill and attribute `maxlevel` with maximum level of skill.
+- Tag `attribute` define attribute of mobile.
+If mobile should have constant level of attribute, add attribute `level` with level of selected attribute.
+  If mobile should have random level of attribute, add attributes `minlevel` with minimum level of attribute and attribute `maxlevel` with maximum level of attribute.
+- Tag `priority` define orders priorities of mobile.
+Attribute `name` can have
-- Priorities: Orders priorities for selected mob, separated by `, ` (comma and space).
-Each priority entry is Order`:`Priority where Order is: Piloting, Engineering, Operating guns, Repair ship, Manufacturing, Upgrading ship, Talking in bases, Healing wounded, Cleaning ship, Defend ship, Board enemy ship and Priority is: Normal or High.
+  value: Piloting, Engineering, Operating guns, Repair ship, Manufacturing, Upgrading ship, Talking in bases, Healing wounded, Cleaning ship, Defend ship, Board enemy ship.
+Attribute `value` can have value Normal or High (only one High per mobile).
-- Inventory: List of inventory of selected mob.
-Each item in inventory is separated by `, ` (comma and space).
-Each item entry is Amount`x`Item index (from *items* directory).
-Amount can be constant value or range from minimum value to max value, separated by `..` (double dots).
+- Tag `item` define item in mobile inventory.
+Attribute `index` is index of item from files from *items* directory.
+If mobile should have constant amount of item, add attribute `amount` with amount of item.
+If mobile should have random amount of item, add attribute `minamount` with minimum amount of item and attribute `maxamount` with maximum amount of item.
-- Equipment: List of items from inventory used by selected mob.
-Each item in equipment is separated by `, ` (comma and space).
-Each item entry is Slot name`:`Item index from inventory, where Slot name is: Weapon, Shield, Head, Torso, Arms, Legs, Tools.
-Item index always starts from 1.
+- Tag `equipment` define which items are used by mobile.
+Attribute `index` is item index from inventory.
+Item index always starts with 1.
+Attribute `slot` is name of equipment slot in which selected item is set.
+Possible values for `slot`: Weapon, Shield, Head, Torso, Arms, Legs, Tools.

 ## Debugging
 If you want test your changes, you may run game in debug mode.
 In this mode